Rustic Modern DIY Paper Towel Holder

 Copper pipe isn’t threaded which is why you’ll see need super glue or epoxy to secure the fittings into one another.
 You can absolutely use black or galvanized pipe for this project instead, and if you do you won’t need the glue because the pieces should thread together.

-Also, while I’m sharing how you can make a paper towel holder with pipes, this project can easily be adapted to make anything else you can thing of, such as a toilet paper holder or towel rack.
+Also, while I’m sharing how you can make a paper towel holder with pipes, this project can easily be adapted to make anything else you can think of, such as a toilet paper holder or towel rack.
 You can see how I made our rustic bathroom tp holder with galvanized pipes here.

 I didn’t take the best photos when I made our DIY paper towel holder, but lucky for us we had enough extra copper pipe fittings lying around to create another one.
 Plus, this time Eric was nice enough to be my model to show you just how easy this paper towel holder is to make, woo-hoo!